-Rev. Craig and Christina Wilke – Sure Foundation, Brandon, S.D.
+Rev. Craig Wilke – Sure Foundation, Brandon, S.D.

 Home Missionary Craig Wilke, originally from Fort Atkinson, Wis., serves Sure Foundation Lutheran in Brandon, S.D.
 He and his wife Christina, originally from New Ulm, Minn., have been there since 2019 after his assignment from the Wisconsin Lutheran Seminary.
 Previously, Pastor Wilke served his vicar year at Holy Word in Austin, Tex.
 After a little over a year of planning, organizing, and connecting with the community, Sure Foundation launched weekly worship on September 20, 2020.
 Since that time, God has kept Sure Foundation busy!
 The church has worshipped in three different locations, built a parsonage, been involved in numerous outreach efforts/events, and has grown by over 40 souls, and has been in search of land for a future building.

 Christina has also been a big part of the mission in Brandon.
 She is gifted in piano and violin and has headed up playing and organizing musicians at Sure Foundation.
-She will also be serving as an administrative assistant starting in July.
+She is also serving as an administrative assistant since July 2022.

 Craig and Christina have a one-year-old daughter named Greta and a golden retriever named Rudy.